You can learn in a large classroom with other people who share your interests, individually with an instructor, remotely, or even alone.

 - Set aside time for lessons.
 Rather than attempting to fit online learning into your life, plan your everyday activities around lessons.
 Make a schedule that includes time slots dedicated solely to attending classes and studying online tutorials.

 - Make a day-to-day to-do list.
 To boost learning results, try breaking down complex activities into smaller ones.
-Stick to the schedule and remember to take pauses.
+You can create an agenda to manage your time effectively.
+If it is difficult to make an agenda, you can download PowerPoint agenda templates.

 - If you find yourself spending a lot of time on social media, use specific applications to restrict them for a set period of time.